TomKrauss/pks-edit/doc/manual/configuration.md

 PKS Edit supports two _autosave_ modes: it may either save the files directly automatically or it may save them to a temprary directory.

-- `Autosave time` - can be used to configure the time period during which all changed editors are automatically saved.
+- _Autosave time_ - can be used to configure the time period during which all changed editors are automatically saved.
 Setting the time to 0 will disable autosave.
-- `Automatically delete autosave temporary files` - if this option is set, PKS Edit will automatically erase all auto-saved files saved to a temporary directory even after crashes when exiting.
+- _Automatically delete autosave temporary files_ - if this option is set, PKS Edit will automatically erase all auto-saved files saved to a temporary directory even after crashes when exiting.
-- `Autosave path` - configures the PKS Edit temporary directory, where it will autosave files.
+- _Autosave path_ - configures the PKS Edit temporary directory, where it will autosave files.
-- `Save settings on exit` - will have PKS Edit save the options configured during exit
-- `Reopen previously open file` - will have PKS Edit maintain the current _editing session_.
+- _Reopen previously open file_ - will have PKS Edit maintain the current _editing session_.
 When PKS Edit exits, it will save the information about all currently open files and windows (in a file named `pksedit.his`) and will restore these files, when it is restarted.
-- `Save macros on exit` - when checked all recorded or compiled [macros](macro_language.md) are saved automatically to the compiled macro file (`pksedit.mac`).
+- _Save macros on exit_ - when checked all recorded or compiled [macros](macro_language.md) are saved automatically to the compiled macro file (`pksedit.mac`).
-- `Place backup files in temporary directory` - if this option is set, a copy of a modified file is written to the temporary PKS Edit directory.
+- _Place backup files in temporary directory_ - if this option is set, a copy of a modified file is written to the temporary PKS Edit directory.
-- `Save/restore named clipboards` - if this option is set, all text copied to a named clipboard will be made persistent in the temporary directory and restored when PKS Edit starts so named clipboards are preserved through editing sessions.
+- _Save/restore named clipboards_ - if this option is set, all text copied to a named clipboard will be made persistent in the temporary directory and restored when PKS Edit starts so named clipboards are preserved through editing sessions.
-- `Provide clipboard history` - will maintain a list of recently used clipboard contents automatically.
+- _Provide clipboard history_ - will maintain a list of recently used clipboard contents automatically.
-- `Autosave files to temporary directory or file` - when set, copies of files are saved during autosave (to a temporary directory), when unset, changed files are automatically saved directly.
+- _Autosave files to temporary directory or file_ - when set, copies of files are saved during autosave (to a temporary directory), when unset, changed files are automatically saved directly.

 ## Notification Options

 PKS Edit differentiates between major errors (disk full or the like) and minor errors / hints (search pattern not found).
 Major errors are always shown in modal message boxes.
 The way minor errors are shown can be configured in this section.

-- `Play sound on error` - when set, a warning sound is played, when an error occurs in PKS Edit.
+- _Play sound on error_ - when set, a warning sound is played, when an error occurs in PKS Edit.
-- `Flash window on error` - when set, the editor window is _flashed_ during errors.
+- _Flash window on error_ - when set, the editor window is _flashed_ during errors.
-- `Display error in popup window` - when set, a _toast window_ is opened when an error occurs.
+- _Display error in popup window_ - when set, a _toast window_ is opened when an error occurs.
 Otherwise minor errors are shown less intrusive in the status bar.

 ## Layout Options

 Layout Options configure the general UI of PKS Edit

-- `Show Optionbar` - when set, the option bar at the bottom of the screen is displayed.
+- _Show Optionbar_ - when set, the option bar at the bottom of the screen is displayed.
-- `Show Functionkeybar` - when set, the function keys are displayed.
+- _Show Functionkeybar_ - when set, the function keys are displayed.
-- `Show Statusline` - when set, a status line is displayed.
+- _Show Statusline_ - when set, a status line is displayed.
-- `Show Toolbar` - when set, the toolbar is displayed.
+- _Show Toolbar_ - when set, the toolbar is displayed.
-- `Display Editor Tabs in compact mode` - when set, only the file name is displayed for the tabs of the editors.
+- _Display Editor Tabs in compact mode_ - when set, only the file name is displayed for the tabs of the editors.
 Note, that one can still see the full filename of a file edited by hovering over the tab or in the window lists.
-- `Toolbar Icon Size` - can be used to configure the size of the toolbar icons using 4 predefined sizes.
+- _Toolbar Icon Size_ - can be used to configure the size of the toolbar icons using 4 predefined sizes.

 ## Miscellaneous Options

-- `Undo available` - should be set by default to allow for undo and redo of actions.
+- _Undo available_ - should be set by default to allow for undo and redo of actions.
-- `Number of undo steps` - configures the maximum number of actions which can be undone.
+- _Number of undo steps_ - configures the maximum number of actions which can be undone.
 Setting this value to high may cause memory problems, so change with care.
-- `Silently reload files changed externally` - if set, externally changed files are silently reloaded (unless modified) by PKS Edit without popping up a confirmation dialog.
+- _Silently reload files changed externally_ - if set, externally changed files are silently reloaded (unless modified) by PKS Edit without popping up a confirmation dialog.
-- `Hide selection on caret movement` - when the caret is moved and text is selected, the selection "goes away", if this option is set.
+- _Hide selection on caret movement_ - when the caret is moved and text is selected, the selection "goes away", if this option is set.
-- `Open dialogs close to mouse pointer` - when opening a dialog (e.g. Find or Replace), the dialog opens close to the current mouse position, when this option is set.
+- _Open dialogs close to mouse pointer_ - when opening a dialog (e.g. Find or Replace), the dialog opens close to the current mouse position, when this option is set.
-- `Lock edited files` - when this option is set, files are locked, when they are edited, so they cannot be changed by other applications concurrently.
+- _Lock edited files_ - when this option is set, files are locked, when they are edited, so they cannot be changed by other applications concurrently.
-- `Theme` - allows to select one of the pre-defined editor themes defining fonts and colors used in PKS Edit.
+- _Theme_ - allows to select one of the pre-defined editor themes defining fonts and colors used in PKS Edit.
 The available themes are configured in a file named `themeconfig.json`.
-- `Language` - allows to select the user interface language of PKS Edit (currently only German and English are available - the manual is only available in English).
+- _Language_ - allows to select the user interface language of PKS Edit (currently only German and English are available - the manual is only available in English).
-- `Default Font` - can be used to configure the default text font face used in editing windows, when no explicit font face name is configured in a style defined in the theme configuration.
+- _Default Font_ - can be used to configure the default text font face used in editing windows, when no explicit font face name is configured in a style defined in the theme configuration.

 ## Configuration of bindings for keyboard, mouse, context menu